ececli/Exposure-Notification-on-RPi/README.md

 ### Using the Version without Encryption

 If you do not need the version with encryption, there is no need to set up `Encrypt_RPI_AEM.py`.
-Instead, you may want to change the RPI in the `STATIC_RPI.conf`.
+Instead, it is recommended that you change the RPI in the `STATIC_RPI.conf`.
 Otherwise, you will see multiple devices that have the same RPI.
 To execute the code, run
 ```
 $ ./ContractTracing_BLE.sh
 ```